QubesOS/qubes-posts/2023-09-05-nitropc-pro-qubes-certified.md

 ## About Nitrokey

 [Nitrokey](https://www.nitrokey.com/) is a world-leading company in open-source security hardware.
-Nitrokey develops IT security hardware for data encryption, key management and user authentication, as well as secure network devices, PCs, laptops and smartphones.
+Nitrokey develops IT security hardware for data encryption, key management and user authentication, as well as secure network devices, PCs, laptops, and smartphones.
 The company was founded in Berlin, Germany in 2015 and already counts tens of thousands of users from more than 120 countries, including numerous well-known international enterprises from various industries, among its customers.
 [Learn more.](https://www.nitrokey.com/about)

 ## About Dasharo

-"Dasharo is an open-source firmware distribution focusing on seamless deployment, clean and simple code, long-term maintenance, professional support, transparent validation, superior documentation, privacy-respecting implementation, liberty for the owners and trustworthiness for all."
-[Learn more.](https://docs.dasharo.com/osf-trivia-list/dasharo/)
+"Dasharo is an open-source firmware distribution focusing on seamless deployment, clean and simple code, long-term maintenance, professional support, transparent validation, superior documentation, privacy-respecting implementation, liberty for the owners and trustworthiness for all." ---the [Dasharo documentation](https://docs.dasharo.com/)

-Dasharo is a registered trademark of and a product developed by [3mdeb](https://3mdeb.com/).
+[Dasharo](https://www.dasharo.com/) is a registered trademark of and a product developed by [3mdeb](https://3mdeb.com/).

 ## What is Qubes-certified hardware?